Configuration

 ../_images/image020.png

-Once you are satisfied with the SPECTRUM PROTECT Client setup, you can start defining mags backups.
+Once you are satisfied with the STORAGE PROTECT Client setup, you can start defining mags backups.
 A basically unlimited number of paths can be defined - however we would recommend, depending on your environment, not to run backups for more than a hundred million or so files in the same mags job.

 Backup Source Path

 To add a path to the current MAGS instance, click on “Add Backup Path” and enter the address of the file server holding the path in question in the “Backup Source Path” field.
-It is highly recommended to pick a principal name rather than an address which may change and not represent a permanently addressable filespace to SPECTRUM PROTECT.
+It is highly recommended to pick a principal name rather than an address which may change and not represent a permanently addressable filespace to STORAGE PROTECT.
 Look up IBM’s client documentation for backing up CIFS/SMB resources if in doubt.

 Once the fileserver has been defined, click on “…” behind the entry field in order to list all shares served by this fileserver (this may take some time to complete in busy environments) and pick the desired share from the resulting list or enter the desired share name directly as part of a valid UNC path without clicking on “…” first.
 If your share is named “myshare” but what you really want to backup is only the directory structure “mydirectory” residing underneath “myshare”, you may enter myshare\mydirectory – so you’re not bound to only backing up entire file systems.
 You can also define a local path (such as c:\data\stufftobackup) instead of a UNC path.